-In many works, Ifa's family name is romanized as "Iha."
+4 In many works, Ifa's family name is romanized as "Iha."
 However, the pronunciation in the Shuri-Naha variant of the dialect Uchināguchi might be better rendered as "Ifa" which I will use throughout this paper.

-&lt;sup>5 Serialized March 11-20, 1913, Ryūkyū Shinpō.
+5 Serialized March 11-20, 1913, Ryūkyū Shinpō.
 While Ifa references his previous work from 1911, this article focuses on Ifa's publications over a thirty year period, starting with the yuta series in 1913 and ending with his publication on the clothing of Ryukyuan women in 1943.

-&lt;sup>6 Ifa Fuyū, Okinawa joseishi (Naha-ku: Ozawa Shoten, 1919).
-Some of the page numbers cited in this paper are from the reprinted versions which include his later publications relevant to Okinawan women such as Okinawa joseishi (Tokyo: Heibonsha, 2000) and volumes 7 and 9 of Ifa Fuyū zenshū ed.
-Hattori Shirō et al. (Tokyo: Heibonsha, 1974-1976).

-the history of juri (or zuri), the Okinawan term which signified unclear categories that blur the positions of women as un/licensed prostitutes, stage performers, along with yuta shamans and even noro priestesses by the early twentieth-century.
+6 Ifa Fuyū, Okinawa joseishi (Naha-ku: Ozawa Shoten, 1919).
+Some of the page numbers cited in this paper are from the reprinted versions which include his section of this volume draws heavily from his 1911 publication to establish the position of women in "ancient Ryukyu."
+The second section of the same volume is devoted entirely to "Juri no rekishi," or the history of juri (or zuri), the Okinawan term which signified unclear categories that blur the positions of women as un/licensed prostitutes, stage performers, along with yuta shamans and even noro priestesses by the early twentieth-century.